Dictionary

 The strategy was unveiled at an Extraordinary Diocesan Conference held on Saturday July 6th.

-The strategy consists of three phases.
+The strategy consists of four phases.
 The first, to be completed by the end of the year, is a fact-finding exercise to establish an up-to-date snapshot of each church, based on an eight-point matrix that will identify churches that are flourishing, growing, declining or dying.

 The matrix will cover community engagement, education, stewardship, children youth & family provision, governance, buildings, attendance and ministry.
 There will also be a Miscellaneous category that will cover anything that does not fall into any of these but which are deemed relevant.